 See our course listings for more information.

-In addition to the seven core IPE courses listed in the requirements (PSCI 0103, 0109, 0304, ECON 0150 OR ECON 0250, 0155 OR ECON 0255, 0210, and 0240), students must complete five electives.
-Three of these must be political science courses, of which one must be a senior seminar (a course at the 0400 level); two must be economics courses, of which one must be a senior seminar (a course at the 0400 level).
-For a list of offerings at Middlebury College that fulfill the elective requirement, see the IPE course listings.
-If students wish to fulfill electives while studying abroad, please seek pre-approval from the IPE director.
+In addition to the seven core IP&E courses listed in the requirements, students must complete five electives.
+Three of these must be political science courses, of which one must be a senior seminar (a course at the 0400 level taken at Middlebury); two must be economics courses, of which one must be a senior seminar (a course at the 0400 level taken at Middlebury).